 The lamplighter who lit the early gas street lamps

-When I was a child in the early 1900s, the streets were lit by gas street lamps.
+When I was a child in the early 1900s, the street lamps, being powered by gas, had to be lit by hand gas street lamps.

 Every evening the lamplighter used to come along on his bicycle to light the street lamps, carrying his ladder over his shoulder.
 It was a wooden ladder which must have been very heavy, unlike the aluminium ones of later years.
 I often wonder now how long it took him to do his rounds and how large his rounds were.